DBSAdvWeb/MVCAuthExample/docs/tutorial/scaffold_identity.md

 ![Identify Tables Created](../imgs/scaffold_identity.png)

-You should see a seven (eight including the EFMigrationsHistory table) new tables all starting with AspNet*.
+You should see seven (eight including the EFMigrationsHistory table) new tables all starting with AspNet*.

 We can now test and see if the Identity is setup and working from our MVC UI.
 Start the app by running the following: